-We were allowed to inspect the Organisation's documents, contracts and correspondence.
-All the information required was provided by management and by the respective operative employees.
-A letter of representation signed by management has been included in our working papers.
+The Company's management provided the information and evidence requested by us.
+A letter of representation signed by the Director has been included in our working papers.

 3.3.
 Internal Control System

 The Organisation has implemented an internal control system in the field of financial management that supports the Organisation in its operations (in this field).
 In the interim phase of our audit, we have understood and evaluated the manual journal entries process and the period-end financial reporting process.
 We have not identified any issues during the performance of our audit procedures.